 UNITED STATES HISTORY: 1865 TO PRESENT

-DEPARTMENTAL ADVISORY: Eligible for ENGL 015 as
+DEPARTMENTAL ADVISORY: Eligible for ENGL 015 as determined by SBVC assessment process.

 This course covers a general survey of United States history with an emphasis on social, political, cultural and economic developments from the Reconstruction period to present times.